Crime in Thailand: The case of Wendy Albano and foreigners on foreigners crime

 Wendy Albano was an American businesswoman murdered in 2012 in a hotel room in Thailand.
 Authorities in the U.S. got in touch with the U.S. State department eventually leading to the arrest of a suspect hiding in India years later.
 U.S. Sen. Bill Nelson asked then secretary of State Hillary Clinton to help with the case.
 Senator Nelson took steps to help India and Thailand work together to solve the crime.
 The case made headlines in the United States and India, especially due to the involvement of a U.S. Senator and request for help from then Secretary of State Clinton.

 This is the case where foreigners commit crimes against other foreigners in Thailand, in Albano's case the chief suspect was an Indian man who fled Thailand but was eventually captured in India with the help of the Indian law enforcement.

+Threatening Behavior

+A Thai rescuer is facing threats after he exposed to the news agencies that a hospital in Bangkok refused to treat a foreigner who later died because of the delay in treatment.